vendia/blog/pages/homepage.md

     theme: white
     intro:
       title: Resources
+      text: >-
-      text: "Learn how business blockchains, smart APis, and cloud databases unlock the next generation of data sharing. "
+        ### Learn how business blockchains, smart APis, and cloud databases unlock
+        the next generation of data sharing.
     columns:
       - text: >-
           ##### Blockchains and centralized IT